Electrical Engineering

 100% employment at graduation

-3 PAID
+3

-CO-OPS
+PAID CO-OPS

 Earn up to $43,000 in co-op earnings during your studies

-Bachelor of Electrical Engineering Degree (BEE)
+Bachelor of Electrical Engineering (BEE)

-Electronics, Control and Communication Systems
+1. Electronics, Control and Communication Systems

-Computer Engineering
+2. Computer Engineering

-Five-Year Bachelor of Electrical Engineering to Master of Electrical and Computer Engineering (BEE to MECE)
+5-Year Bachelor of Electrical Engineering to Master of Electrical and Computer Engineering (BEE to MECE)

-Robotics and Mechatronic Systems Engineering with a Concentration in Electrical Engineering
+Robotics and Mechatronic Systems Engineering (with a Concentration in Electrical Engineering)

-Learn more: Robotics and Mechatronic Systems Engineering with a Concentration in Electrical Engineering
+Learn more: Robotics and Mechatronic Systems

 Master of Electrical & Computer Engineering (MECE)